Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 CV also suffers from some versions being very ‘tech heavy’ and often requiring additional system support (which you will have to pay for separately).
 This is probably not the best option for a technophobe.

 Ultimately, there are no right or wrong answers here.
-It is upon you to choose the camera (and, in so doing, the method of motion detection) that best fits your home and circumstances.
+It is upon you to choose the spotlight cam (and, in so doing, the method of motion detection) that best fits your home and circumstances.

 How Does Night Vision Work?

 Infrared cameras are not typically used in the day, because infrared light can interfere with colour footage.
-Accordingly, once the camera detects lower light levels (e.g. the coming of night), the camera’s filter shifts to allow infrared light to pass through the lens.
+Accordingly, once the spotlight cam detects lower light levels (e.g. the coming of night), the camera’s filter shifts to allow infrared light to pass through the lens.

 The images captured by IR night vision cameras are usually rendered as black and white because this makes it easier for human eyes to see.